Full Qualifications Download Links Below

-Hawkins has served as an elected member of the Business Valuation Committee of the American Society of Appraisers (ASA), ASA's business valuation governing body.
-He also served as the head of the Business Valuation section of the International Board of Examiners of the ASA, which reviews business valuation reports for competency by candidates seeking accreditation.
-Hawkins previously served as an Advisor and an Examiner to the Board, and was named Examiner of the Year.
+Hawkins served six years as one of 20 elected members nationally of the Business Valuation Committee of the American Society of Appraisers (ASA), its business valuation governing body.
+He also served six years as the head of the Business Valuation section of the International Board of Examiners of the ASA, which reviews business valuation reports for competency by candidates seeking accreditation.
+Hawkins previously served for ten years as an Advisor and an Examiner to the Board, and was named Examiner of the Year.

-Michael Paschall, ASA, CFA, JD, is an Accredited Senior Appraiser (ASA) in business valuation of the American Society of Appraisers, and is a Chartered Financial Analyst (CFA) charter holder.
+Michael Paschall, ASA, ABV, CFA, JD, is an Accredited Senior Appraiser (ASA) in business valuation of the American Society of Appraisers, is Accredited in Business Valuation by the American Institute of Certified Public Accountants (AICPA), and is a Chartered Financial Analyst (CFA) charter holder.

 Prior to joining Banister Financial, Paschall held positions in credit analysis and trust investments for First Union National bank (now Wells Fargo Bank), where he valued a wide variety of privately held companies and partnerships.
 Paschall obtained a B.A. in English and Economics from the University of North Carolina at Chapel Hill and a J.D. from Wake Forest University Law School.